Загальні відомості про алергічні та атопічні розлади

 Oral corticosteroids are indicated for the following:

-Ocular corticosteroids are used only when an ophthalmologist is involved because infection is a risk.
+Ocular corticosteroids are used only when an ophthalmologist is involved because infection and increased intraocular pressure are potential adverse effects.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) are typically not useful, with the exception of topical forms used to relieve conjunctival injection and itching due to allergic conjunctivitis.